 - To develop a mobile wallet with a sticky user experience, you must carefully consider the type of solution you want to build.
 The main types of e-wallets include open, closed, crypto, and mobile banking extensions.

-- Mobile wallet development involves a lot of legal formalities and implies following strict security regulations, including Payment Card Industry Data Security Standard (PCI DSS).
+- Mobile wallet development process involves a lot of legal formalities and implies following strict security regulations, including Payment Card Industry Data Security Standard (PCI DSS).

 Table of Contents